Jacques de Billy: Work and legacy

 Jacques de Billy wrote multiple books on mathematics.
 In 1637, he published his first book called Abregé des Preceptes d’Algebre.
 This book helped teach basic principles and rules of algebra.
 In 1643, he published his second book called Nova Geometriae Clavis Alegrba, which was designed as a way to help solve geometric problems using algebra.
 French mathematician Bachet introduced Billy to indeterminate analysis at the Jesuit College at Rheims.
 Later on, in his time at the College of Dijon, Billy with the help of Pierre Fermat published his ideas on number theory.
 Billy's mathematical works also include Diophantus Redivivus.
+The foundational text for number theory was written in these volumes.
+Oldenburg and Rahn use this book as a reference to their own.
+Billy also wrote Diophantus Geometria Sive Opus Contextum ex Arithmetica et Geometrie Simul, which states a large number of solutions to algebraic equations, what we now call Diophantine equations.

 In the field of astronomy, he published several astronomical tables.
 First published in Dijon by Pierre Palliot in 1656, Billy's tables of eclipses is called Tabulae Lodoicaeae seu universa eclipseon doctrina tabulis, praeceptis ac demonstrationibus explicata.
 Adiectus est calculus, aliquot eclipseon solis & lunae, quae proxime per totam Europam videbuntur.
 The tables were calculated for the years 1656 to 1693.
 This work also contains solar and lunar tables based on the Paris meridian.
 It also includes a detailed examination of problems involved in astronomical calculations.
+In 1665, Jacques de Billy wrote Discors de la comète qui a paru l'an 1665, au mois d'Auril.
+In this pamphlet, Billy talks about a comet observed in the sky in April of 1665.
+He talks about the path it took across the sky, its position to the stars and its appearance.
+He goes on to reject the common idea that comets were signs in the sky, and he states that they are actually a natural event that could be studied scientifically.